Scripts

 20. Give reference page to faculty

-22. Those of you who wish to work for conservation in a systematic and scientific manner can sign up for an Internship with us or better still with Sammilan Shetty Butterfly park, you can scan QR Code
+22. Those of you who wish to work on a conservation project can sign up for an Internship with us or with Sammilan Shetty Butterfly park, you can scan QR Code

 23. We recommend that you apply for a membership of BHNS India’s oldest and biggest conservation society by scanning QR code.
 Normal membership costs 1416rs but student memberships cost only 450rs, here is a sample of the world class Hornbill magazine that members receive.